 Students can shape their experiences to highlight their unique interests, skills, and competencies by trying one or all three of these.

 Practice and Polish

-Utilizing their Career Counselors for help with revising resumes and cover letters, for help in practicing their interviewing skills, and in seeking help with graduate school applications will pay off in making a student's hard work in college shine on paper and in interviews.
+Utilizing their career coaches for help with revising resumes and cover letters, for help in practicing their interviewing skills, and in seeking help with graduate school applications will pay off in making a student's hard work in college shine on paper and in interviews.